-Gum disease, by definition, is inflammation of the gums and abnormal loss of bone that holds your teeth in place.
-Gum disease is caused by toxins secreted by bacteria in “plaque” that accumulate over time along the gum line.
-This plaque is a mixture of food, saliva and bacteria.
+You've likely heard of gum disease before - but do you know what it is?
+Technically speaking, gum disease is an inflammation of the gums and abnormal loss of bone that holds your teeth in place.
+Typically, this disease is caused by bacteria, called plaque, that nests right at the gum line.
+Plaque is usually caused by insufficient oral hygiene and contains a mixture of food, saliva, and even dangerous bacteria.

 - Puss or abscess